kubernetes/kubernetes/docs/services.md

 LoadBalancers only support TCP, not UDP.

 The `Type` field is designed as nested functionality - each level adds to the previous.
-This is not strictly required on all cloud providers (e.g. GCE does not need to allocate a `NodePort` to make `LoadBalancer` work, but AWS does) but the current API requires it.
+This is not strictly required on all cloud providers (e.g. Google Compute Engine does not need to allocate a `NodePort` to make `LoadBalancer` work, but AWS does) but the current API requires it.